13 Ways to Build a Competitive University Application When You Don’t Know What You Want to Study

 With many lectures now freely available online or as podcasts, it’s never been easier to learn more about a subject.
 Try going to a site or app such as iTunes U and watching a few lectures in different subjects.
 You may find yourself leaning naturally towards certain subjects after you’ve watched a few; these are the subjects you should look at more seriously with a view to possibly studying them at university.
 Then, on your personal statement, you could make a comment such as, “watching a series of online lectures by X University cemented my conviction that this is the right subject for me”.

-Another way of growing your general knowledge is to come to Oxford Royale Summer Schools and study with us on our Broadening Horizons course.
-This is designed to help you pursue your academic interests as well as learning something new, and with 23 subject options, there’s plenty to choose from.
-It’s a good opportunity to sample different subjects that you might not have thought of, but that you might end up enjoying so much that you end up finding the subject you want to study at university.
-As part of the Broadening Horizons course, you could, for example, choose to study Archaeology and Anthropology, Political Science and International Relations, Experimental Psychology or Journalism – to name but a few.
-If you did find you want to study at university one of the subjects you discover with us, you’ve then got an extra thing to talk about on your personal statement to show how you’ve pursued your interest in the subject.
+Another way of growing your general knowledge is to come to Oxford Royale Summer Schools and study with us.
+With over 30 inspirational courses, there’s plenty to choose from.
+As well as subjects like Law and Medicine, we also offer courses designed to stretch the boundaries of traditional academia, such as Film Academy and Robotics.
+If you do find you want to study at university one of the subjects you discover with us, you’ve then got an extra thing to talk about on your personal statement to show how you’ve pursued your interest in the subject.
 And you’ll have experienced a stimulating academic environment in the inspiring scholarly surroundings of Oxford University.

 7. Enter essay competitions